kubernetes/website/content/en/blog/_posts/2020-08-17-introducing-hierarchical-namespaces.md

 This concept of ownership enables two additional types of behaviours:

-* **Policy inheritance:** if one namespace is a child of another, policy objects such as RBAC role bindings are [copied from the parent to the child](https://github.com/kubernetes-sigs/multi-tenancy/blob/master/incubator/hnc/docs/user-guide/concepts.md#basic-propagation).
+* **Policy inheritance:** if one namespace is a child of another, policy objects such as RBAC RoleBindings are [copied from the parent to the child](https://github.com/kubernetes-sigs/multi-tenancy/blob/master/incubator/hnc/docs/user-guide/concepts.md#basic-propagation).
 * **Delegated creation:** you usually need cluster-level privileges to create a namespace, but hierarchical namespaces adds an alternative: